|

 1: Timpani (4), orchestra bells, tubular bells (shared with perc.

-2), and finger cymbals; Percussion 2: two anvils (metal pipes may
+2) & finger cymbals; Perc.
+2: two anvils (metal pipes may

 be substituted), and tubular bells (shared with perc.
-1: Percussion
+1: Perc.

-3: Xylophone, and suspended cymbal; Percussion 4: Vibraphone
+3: Xylophone, and suspended cymbal; Perc.
+4: Vibes

 Homes now stand where once the foundry coughed.